illinois/cs240-fa21-MIX_shared/README.md

 ## Dependency Handling:

 MIX will handle dependencies in a tree-like bottom-up fashion, retrieving the output of all of any IMs dependencies before making a request to that IM.
 IMs are not required to do dependency handling, as MIX will handle it.
-All IMs which have dependencies are assumed to not require location data.
-In order to avoid redundant requests to IMs, MIX maintains a running list of all IMs which have already had requests sent to them.
+All IMs which have dependencies are assumed to not require location data.*

+*(this is not consistent with MIX behavior, as MIX gives location data to IMs with dependencies.)

 ## Requirements for IMs: